complete-dope/complete-dope.github.io/_posts/2025-02-16-Learning-nginx.md

 title : Learning nginx
 ---

+`Proxy`
+Something that sits in front of client is called proxy !

 # Learning Nginx

 Nginx is a reverse proxy , that means is sits in front of the server and then its role is to redirect the traffic ( aka acts as a load balancer ) and hides the IP of the server